 “I have my own private practice.
 I don’t normally work over the summer or school term but since the pandemic children who would normally never be on my radar have been referred to me.

 "It has been unreal, they are sensing the anxiety of this whole pandemic, they’re scared, they’re worried.
 A lot of these children are presenting with nightmares, they are nervous and scared, so we are doing play therapy,” she said.

 As well as the overall fear and anxiety around health worries and routines being turned upside down, Aoife says the lockdown environment at home has allowed parents to see and acknowledge children’s issues that were easier to overlook in the busy pre-pandemic lifestyle.

 “The pandemic has brought referrals to me that otherwise wouldn’t have come to light for two reasons.
-I think part of it was because of lockdown parents were home with their children and maybe there were issues presenting themselves and schools were highlighting that, but parents weren’t acknowledging it, but that lockdown gave parents the opportunity to accept what is happening and going on.
+I think part of it was because of lockdown parents were home with their children and maybe there were issues presenting themselves, schools were highlighting that but parents weren’t acknowledging it, but that lockdown gave parents the opportunity to accept what is happening and going on.